TheArturthur/CoppermindScraper/Cosmere/Terris.md

 The Terris people are recognized for their darker skin, but it doesn't tend as dark as one would find on [[Roshar\|Roshar]] or [[Taldain\|Taldain]].
 Their characterization as being dark-skinned is not accurate, as they vary wildly between shades and tones.
 They have more diversity in skin tone than those of [[Central Dominance\|Central Dominance]] heritage.
 Due to these factors, it is difficult to tell a Terris person by their skin tone alone.
 However, in the Post-Catacendre era, due to a mixture of their endogamy, and the fact that most dark skinned people who survived the Catacendre were Terris, they became more associated with darker skin.
 At least some Terris people are black haired.
 They are also, notably, a rather tall people.
 Terris people often have a willowy build.
 Ancient paintings, during the post-Catacendre era, show Terris people with exaggerated elongated features.
 Some Terris women wear their hair in a braid, and some men keep their head shaved.
 [[Feruchemy\|Feruchemy]] is passed down through Terris bloodlines.

 ## Culture
 Many Terris people wish to stay isolated in order to maintain their cultural and genetic heritage.
 In fact, many choose to marry among their own people instead of marrying those of other ethnicities.
 Some Terris people are exclusionary towards mixed-race people.
+After the Catecendre, many Terris people do not adopt surnames, instead using Terrisborn when a surname is needed.
 They are known to be a rather reserved people, with a strong emphasis on order and stability.
 They value respectful dignity, meekness, ubmission, and being candid.
 Following from this, their speech patterns try to avoid offence, and often indicate uncertainty.
 Various Terris people see their culture as inherent to the Terris people, and see those who adopt the Imperial culture to be denying who they are.
 Some believe that Old Terris still remains in the world, left by Harmony as a promised land for them to discover.